-Johan Turi. date unknown.
-Lap Luki (Čuonjávággi/The Lapponian Gate). mixed technique (pastel, gouache and Indian ink, or similar) on cardboard.
-20 x 21 cm.
-The Johan Turi Archives, Nordiska Museet, Stockholm (LA 659, No. 10, Box J1:1).
+Lap Luki (Čuonjávággi/The Lapponian Gate).
+Johan Turi.
+Date unknown.
+Mixed technique on cardboard (pastel, gouache and Indian ink, or similar).
+20 x 21 cm (irregular).
+The Johan Turi Archives.
+Nordiska Museet, Stockholm.
+LA 659, No. 10, Box J1:1.
 Photo: Svein Aamold.

 The spectacular motif of the U-shaped valley Čuonjávággi/Lapporten (North Sámi: “Goose Valley”; Swedish: “The Lapponian Gate”) was popular among visiting tourists as well as artists.
 Johan Turi’s Lap Luki [Čuonjávággi/The Lapponian Gate] presents an inhabited nature as he knew it, in a formally simplified, somewhat coarse style.
 He used wooden stamps which he had carved to represent multiple equal shapes, such as humans, reindeer, or trees, thus also saving the effort of drawing each of them individually.
 Also characteristic of his paintings, both here and elsewhere, are strong hues, clashing complementary colours, avoidance of traditional harmonies, and an overall “raw” and expressive visual quality.
 The surface qualities of opaque versus transparent, broad outlines, and visible tracks of the executing movements of his hand are heightened by his changing use of mixed techniques, such as pastel, gouache, watercolour, Indian ink, and pencil.